Tasman trail notes

 Intro

 Te Araroa trail section: This long tramp connects the Travers-Sabine Circuit with the St James Walkway.
 It's an extraordinary summer tramping experience at the Southern Alps' northern end.
 St Arnaud is a pleasant tourist village on the shore of Lake Rotoiti.
-Nelson Lakes National Park is serviced by a network of spacious, heavily used huts.
+Nelson Lakes National Park is serviced by a network of spacious, popular huts.

 Description

-St Arnaud to Lakehead Hut
+St Arnaud to Lakehead Hut - 9.5km / 2-3 hours

 The track starts opposite St Arnaud's alpine store.
 This is on the Black Valley Walk, which heads through beech forest to DOC's Kerr Bay Campground on the shore of Lake Rotoiti.